Brian-Leary/CarND-Capstone/README.md

 # Final Project

-Here is the archetect of the self-driving car
+Here is the architecture diagram of the self-driving car, which we will be using to create the software to run the car.

 <p align="center">
 	<img src="https://github.com/TheAisBack/CarND-Capstone/blob/master/imgs/Final-Poject-ROS.png">
 </p>

 # Traffic Light Detector

+The Traffic Light Detector Node contains data from image_color, current_pose and base_waypoints.
+This node then publishes these locations to the traffic_waypoint, so that the car knows where these traffic lights are.
+The following image below describes these steps.

 <p align="center">
 	<img src="https://github.com/TheAisBack/CarND-Capstone/blob/master/imgs/TL-Detector.png">